Jobless benefits for some will exceed their wages, thanks to boost from coronavirus relief package

 But Vigdor thinks those concerns should be allayed by the limited duration of the coronavirus benefits.

 The extra $600 a week from the federal government will only last through July 25, according to the ESD, though it’s possible Congress could extend the program.
 After that, unemployed workers will receive just the state benefits, or equivalent federal benefits for workers who don’t qualify for state benefits.
-And with federal money, no one will get benefits for longer than 39 weeks in Washington.

 What that means, Vigdor said, is that lower-wage workers receiving an extra-large benefit during the pandemic may end up using the additional money to live on next fall if the economy hasn’t fully recovered and they haven’t been able to find a job.